kyameinsahilwho/kyameinsahilwho/README.md

 - 👋 Hi, I’m @shizulot16
-- 👀 I’m interested in ...Coding
+- 👀 I’m interested in ...Coding&CyberSec
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...C Programming
 - 💞️ I’m looking to collaborate on ...Open Source Projects
 - 📫 How to reach me ...